DioxusLabs/dioxus/notes/SOLVEDPROBLEMS.md

 // expands to...

 static Example: FC<()> = |ctx| {
-    // This function converts a Fn(allocator) -> VNode closure to a DomTree struct that will later be evaluated. html_macro_to_vnodetree(move |allocator| {
+    // This function converts a Fn(allocator) -> VNode closure to a VNode struct that will later be evaluated. html_macro_to_vnodetree(move |allocator| {
         let mut node0 = allocator.alloc(VElement::div);
         let node1 = allocator.alloc_text("blah");